 How we keep your personal information safe

-The IRO stores all information electronically and is a paperless office.
+The IRO is a paperless office and stores all information electronically.
 All files have unique identifiers and are protected by passwords.
 Only authorised persons are able to access your personal information.

 Access to your personal information